UMC-Utrecht-RWE/ConcePTION-DP4_Migraine/README.md

 # How to run
 1. Download the repository in your local setting.
+2. Check whether the information in the additional_concepts.xlsx is correct.
+Check for types, values, column names, etc. This is important to avoid the script stopping.
-2. Copy the outputs from the Pregnancy algorithm in the p_steps/Pregnancy algorithm/g_output/ folder.
+3. Copy the outputs from the Pregnancy algorithm in the p_steps/Pregnancy algorithm/g_output/ folder.
-3. Run the to_run script.
+4. Run the to_run script.
-4. Avoid running multiple scripts at the same time in your server.
+5. Avoid running multiple scripts at the same time in your server.
 This can make this script take 10x times longer to produce results.
-5. Once the script has ran, please cross-check the six reports generated in the g_output folder:
+6. Once the script has ran, please cross-check the six reports generated in the g_output folder:
    * YYYYMMDD_DAPNAME_Report_0
    * YYYYMMDD_DAPNAME_Report_1
    * YYYYMMDD_DAPNAME_Report_2